Metronoid/chronicler/content/character/anchors/anchors.md

 # Anchors
 All Chronicles of Darkness characters have defining personality traits.
-These traits not only tell a character who she is, but also allow her to regain Willpower (for more information on spending and regaining Willpower, see Chapter 2).
+These traits not only tell a character who she is, but also allow her to regain Willpower.
 These traits are called Anchors.
 For a mortal character, these Anchors are her Virtue and her Vice.

 ## Virtue and Vice
 When creating a character, you define her Virtue and Vice.
 These words describe key aspects of her personality.
 Things like Cruel or Generous work, but a physical description, like Clean wouldn’t.
 Similarly, you don’t want to pick a Virtue or Vice that is covered by an Attribute or Skill.
 Athletic wouldn’t really make a good Virtue or Vice (though Competitive probably would).
 Composed wouldn’t work very well as an Anchor, as Composure is already an Attribute.

 A character’s Virtue or Vice isn’t simply indicative of her morality.
 Having a Virtue like Good isn’t really appropriate,